furacca/brivez/README.md

 <p align="center"><img src="./logo.png"></p>

-Brivez is a bioinformatic tool which if provided with single/multiple transcriptome.fasta file and profile.hmm domain it returns all the domains found in a single file.fasta (of course there are more in the readme).
+Brivez is a bioinformatic tool which, if provided with single/multiple transcriptome.fasta file and profile.hmm domain, it returns all the domains found in a single file.fasta (of course there are more in the readme).

+This tool provides high quantity of data in a snap, giving you a quick view on what you could find inside your sequences.
+The domain target is extracted from all the sequences with the structure `[SP] + [TargetDomain] x N` (**warning**: the tool doesn't check if there are other domains inside the same sequence, yet).

-**At the moment this program run exclusively on Linux (tested on Debian 11 and Ubuntu 22.04).**
+**At the moment this program run exclusively on Linux (tested on Debian 11 and Ubuntu 22.04).** <br>
+See [Future updates](#future-updates) for Mac and Windows.

 All the software used are OpenSource.<br>
 **Total memory used**: ~3.5 GB.<br>